skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Evening is coming.
 Noreeno will probably arrive in an hour or so, assuming he keeps his end of the deal.

-Eomer is concerned that Noreeno will betray them.
+Eomier is concerned that Noreeno will betray them.
 Now that they have the sphere, Noreeno could simply have his soldiers kill the party and take it.
-Eomer suggests that they claim they don't yet have the item.
+Eomier suggests that they claim they don't yet have the item.
 Once Noreeno leaves, they can slip into town and meet him in public the next day, where they can be sure he won't try to double-cross them.

 Enoch points out that his cleric may use Zone of Truth again.
 This would prevent them from lying about recovering the sphere.
 They discuss this at length.
-Eventually, Eomer devises the following:
+Eventually, Eomier devises the following:

 *Skeeve and Thordek will go back inside with the sphere and stand in one of the outer chambers.
-When Noreeno asks where the sphere is, Eomer will be able to (truthfully) reply that it is still inside.
+When Noreeno asks where the sphere is, Eomier will be able to (truthfully) reply that it is still inside.
 He will also be able to say that the others are inside.
 Since he won't know what chamber they are in, he can also say he doesn't know **where they are**.
 This will hopefully be misleading enough to satisfy